Marcosmgs/EFH-CommunityProject/README.md

 Entity relationship diagram was created using [Lucid Chart](https://www.lucidchart.com/) shows the schemas for each of the models and how they are related.

+## Future Features

+The following user stories were removed from the project as time was very short by the end of the project.
+The intentions are to implement it in the future.

+* As a Site User I can publish my recipes so that I can share my own recipes
+* As a Site Admin I can approve or disapprove recipes so that I can moderate the content

 ## Languages

 * Python